Employment

 Auxiliary Duties: Assistant Community Hall Director (ACHD)

-• Mentor students and assist with academic and personal issues
+• Mentor students and assist with academic and personal issues.

-• Provide crisis intervention as directed and appropriate
+• Provide crisis intervention as directed and appropriate.

 • Establish and encourage an environment that supports an appreciation for diversity.

-• Encourage and ensure adherence to College and housing policy
+• Encourage and ensure adherence to College and housing policy by:

-• assisting students in establishing appropriate community standards
+• Assisting students in establishing appropriate community standards.

-• Respond to roommate conflicts, personal crises, and provide mediation where appropriate under the guidance of the Community Hall Director Staff
+• Respond to roommate conflicts, personal crises, and provide mediation where appropriate under the guidance of the Community Hall Director Staff.

 • Residence Hall Administration:

-• Working with the Community Hall Director to ensure accurate occupancy records and updated student rosters
+• Working with the Community Hall Director to ensure accurate occupancy records and updated student rosters.

-• Ensure room changes are conducted pursuant to established guidelines
+• Ensure room changes are conducted pursuant to established guidelines.

-• Maintain awareness of the safety features of all residence halls
+• Maintain awareness of the safety features of all residence halls.

-• Maintain awareness and understanding of emergency protocols, to include conducting fire drills
+• Maintain awareness and understanding of emergency protocols, to include conducting fire drills.

-• Work cooperatively with housekeeping and facilities personnel to ensure halls are maintained in a good and safe working order
+• Work cooperatively with housekeeping and facilities personnel to ensure halls are maintained in a good and safe working order.

-• Report and follow-up on cleaning, repairs, damage, vandalism, and areas for improvement
+• Report and follow-up on cleaning, repairs, damage, vandalism, and areas for improvement.

 • Serve in an on-call rotation with other ACHDs and CHDs and proactively visit halls and respond to situations as they arise.

-• Assist and coordinate with residence life facility management for residence halls including conducting room checks, reporting and following up on housekeeping issues/concerns, and maintenance issues
+• Assist and coordinate with residence life facility management for residence halls including conducting room checks, reporting and following up on housekeeping issues/concerns, and maintenance issues.

-• The Assistant Community Hall Director will be responsible for additional assignments in support of divisional efforts in alignment with the mission of the student life program.
+• The Assistant Community Hall Director will be responsible for additional assignments in support of divisional efforts in alignment with the mission of the Student Life program.

 Send a cover letter and resume to Football Head Coach Quinderra Spellman at qspellman@louisburg.edu